MichaelDemidov/LazarusKeyboardLayout/README.md

 ![Demo Windows](demo_windows.png) ![Demo AltLinux](demo_altlinux.png)

 On Windows, it uses system hooks to intercept keyboard layout changes.

-On GNU/Linux, it uses a timer.
+But it seems almost impossible to keep track of all the ways a user can switch keyboard layouts in Linux.
+He can use a keyboard shortcut, click on the layout indicator, or use third-party software.
+And the need to work in different desktop environments makes the task unsolvable.
+Therefore, I used the standard TLabel and TTimer components.
+Once per second, the timer checks the current layout and writes it to the label caption.

-*I understand that the timer is bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
+*I understand that the timer might be a bad practice here, but I don't know of a better way because my Linux programming experience is relatively limited.
 Let me know if you have a better solution.*

 Dependencies
 ------------